 At Deerfield, our community’s health and wellness are top priorities.
 In recent weeks, Head of School Dr. John P.N.
 Austin and members of Senior Staff have been monitoring updates, best practices, and recommendations from the CDC, the Massachusetts Department of Public Health, and the US Department of Health and Human Services, among other organizations, regarding COVID-19.
 They have also been working to support our students and families who have been impacted by unexpected disruptions as they navigate this time of uncertainty and rapid change.
 Our hearts go out to all those affected by this disease.

-- All on-campus events, including athletics practices and competitions, canceled from now until May 21; this year’s Reunions postponed to next year.
+- All on-campus events, including athletics practices and competitions, canceled from now until end of May; this year’s Reunion Weekend for alumni postponed until June 2021.

 Families: please check your email and this webpage regularly for Deerfield Academy COVID-19-related updates.

 Employees: please continue to check your email regularly and visit this webpage for current information.

 - May 15: 2020-21 Planning Update from Dr. Austin

 - May 12: To Deerfield Alumni from Dr. Austin